 - You can find your advisor’s name and email in your PAWS account.
 Feel free to contact your advisor before you arrive to campus.
 Advisors welcome questions from students and are especially eager to help new students get a great start to their academic careers.

-- During the week of August 27, 2018, there will be scheduled meeting times when you can talk with your advisor in-person on Friday, January 18, 2019.
+- There will be scheduled meeting times when you can talk with your advisor in-person on Friday, January 18, 2019.

 Graduate students can contact their respective graduate program representative to inquire which faculty member will advise on course registration.
 It is important to register as early as possible because classes fill up.